Key Takeaways

 - Applicants will be picked through a lottery system

-California first-time home buyers who need down payment assistance have a program that’s re-opening in early 2026.
+A program for California first-time home buyers who need down payment assistance re-opens on February 24.

 The California Housing Finance Agency (CalHFA) will relaunch the third round of its Dream for All Shared Appreciation Loan Program for qualified first-generation home buyers.